 "Make sure you'll actually get some benefit and you won't incur any extra costs before handing over your private health insurance details in a public hospital when you're being admitted," warns Mihm.

-Here's the deal on using a public hospital when you have private health cover:
+Here's the deal with using a public hospital when you have private health cover.

 - You're not obliged to give your private health insurance details when you're admitted to a public hospital, or anytime during your stay.

-- If you do supply your private health insurance details, you could be left to pay for out-of-pocket costs like anaesthetists' fees that you wouldn't incur as a public patient.
+- If you do supply your private health insurance details, you could be left to pay for out-of-pocket costs like anaesthetist fees that you wouldn't incur as a public patient.

 - Make sure you know exactly what you'll have to pay if you're admitted as a private patient.

-- In a life-threatening emergency situation, your private health insurance won't affect the treatment you'll receive – you'll still get top-quality healthcare thanks to Medicare.
+- In a life-threatening emergency situation, your private health insurance won't affect the treatment you receive – you'll still get top-quality health care thanks to Medicare.

 - Having private health insurance won't help you skip the waiting list in the public system.
 You'll still be allocated a surgery time according to need and how many other people are waiting.